Best Things to Do in Denmark, Western Australia

 Parry Beach Campground also has showers that are heated by solar, flushing toilets and BBQs for cooking.
 After coming from a campsite that had no showers and long drop toilets, this was very exciting for us!
 With the solar showers, hot water doesn’t last very long.
 So shower between 11am and 3pm for hot water and remember to keep your showers short.

 The campground is located right next to the beach, with four-wheel drive access.
 We did not come prepared with a four-wheel drive, but the sand was very hard and we still took our car on the beach.
 It is also a great area for beach fishing!
-This meant it was easy for Jason to go for a fish during Koby’s naps.
 We also went for a beach walk every evening, which quickly became one of my favorite parts of our stay!

 While you cannot book here, the cost per site is very small.
 The sites fill up fast during the school holidays, so arrive early if you plan to stay here during that time.